MysticDirt/jAIce/README.md

 - The datasets containing the prompts and empathetic responses (EmpatheticDialogues) https://github.com/facebookresearch/EmpatheticDialogues
 - Python, pandas, and excel to preprocess the data.
-- Python and aitextgen for the backend of the product demo
+- Python and aitextgen for the backend of the product demo (As of 10/3/2024 I switched from aitextgen to HuggingFace transformers)
 - GPT-2, the model to train on
 - Google Colab servers to train the model
 - HTML, CSS, and JavaScript to create the front end of the product demo